gphippard/Rules_Archival_Description/6-2_Edition-Area.md

 ### 6.2C1.
 Transcribe a statement of responsibility relating to one or more editions, but not to all editions, of the unit being described as instructed in 1.2C.

+[^5]: For guidance on recording parallel edition statements, see AACR2R 1.2B5.